 - Coconut aminos (optional)

 - Other spices to taste.
-I’ve made a Mexican type flavor with Cumin and Cilantro; a Chinese variation with ginger and fermented soy sauce; and an Italian version with Oregano, Basil, Marjoram, extra Garlic and pepper.
+I've made a Mexican type flavor with Cumin and Cilantro; a Chinese variation with ginger and coconut aminos; and an Italian version with Oregano, Basil, Marjoram, extra Garlic and pepper.

 - Preheat the oven to its lowest setting.
 On my oven this is 170 degrees F.

 - Lightly rub olive oil over the bottom of a large baking sheet with a lip.
 (It is ok to use olive oil here because we aren't heating to high temps!)

 - Mix any desired spices in with the ground meat